jdjaxon/linux_cac/README.md

   Firefox from snap and reinstall it via `apt`.
 This current version of the script will attempt to do this reinstallation for you.

-- Recent DoD certificates do not work with cackey and will cause errors like `ERR_SSL_CLIENT_AUTH_NO_COMMON_ALGORITHMS`.
+- Recent DoD certificates do not work with Cackey and will cause errors like `ERR_SSL_CLIENT_AUTH_NO_COMMON_ALGORITHMS`.
 You can simply rerun the script to resolve this.